| главная о нас продукты скачать демо технологии ^

 Networking Language).
 Semantic relations are written in the following

-R(A,B), where R is a relation name, A is slave semantic node and B is master semantic node.
+format: R(A,B), where R is a relation name, A is slave semantic node and B is master semantic node.
+Formula R(A,B)

 with some R,A, and B agrees with the input text iff "A is R